 There is no shortage of beachfront restaurants serving cold beer and seafood.
 But pizza?
 Believe it or not, Mahahual has a highly rated pizza spot — Pizza Papi.
 Here, your pizza is cooked in a wood-fired oven.
 If you don’t want pizza, there are other Italian favorites as well.
 The spot is funky (we’ve seen it described as a mix between Bob Marley and Day of the Dead), with live music playing in the evenings.
 To get there, you go into the main town, not the beach — so that means you won’t be dining with a ton of other cruise passengers.

-- Be sure to get a souvenir photo in front of the Costa Maya sign located right where the pier meets the port.
+If you want a way to remember your stop, be sure to get a souvenir photo in front of the Costa Maya sign located right where the pier meets the port.
 There is also a Mahahual sign near the lighthouse.
-It’s a free way to remember your trip.
+It’s a free way to remember your trip that you don’t want to miss.

 Have specific questions about sailing to Costa Maya?
 Let us know in the comments below.